stagedml/pylightnix/docs/Reference.md

 PYLIGHTNIX_STORE = join(PYLIGHTNIX_ROOT, f'store-v{PYLIGHTNIX_STORE_VERSION}')
 ```

-`PYLIGHTNIX_STORE` sets the location of the main storage.
+`PYLIGHTNIX_STORE` contains the path to the main pylightnix store folder.

-By default, the store will be located in `$PYLIGHTNIX_ROOT/store-vXX` folder.
+By default, the store is located in `$PYLIGHTNIX_ROOT/store-vXX` folder.
-Set `PYLIGHTNIX_STORE` shell variable to overwrite the default location.
+Setting `PYLIGHTNIX_STORE` environment variable overwrites the defaults.

 <a name="pylightnix.core.PYLIGHTNIX_NAMEPAT"></a>
 ## `PYLIGHTNIX_NAMEPAT`